 Post-Mastectomy Standards of Care

-Post Mastectomy standards of care are healthcare items and professional services provided after a mastectomy due to breast cancer or trauma, prophylactic mastectomy, or developmental conditions.
+Mastectomy care standards apply to healthcare items and professional services provided after a mastectomy due to breast cancer or trauma, a prophylactic mastectomy, or developmental conditions of the breast.

 - post-op prostheses

 - nipple prostheses

 - pocketed garments (bras, swimsuits, clothing)

 - nipple and areola tattooing

 These items and services should always be provided by a Certified and Licensed Mastectomy Fitter trained in post-mastectomy care.

 Standards of Care

 Mastectomy care begins immediately after surgery and extends throughout a lifetime.